GrindFest/GrindFest/README.md

 47:48:11

 # unsorted

+7dmg = 3.5 damage of hearts its now confusing you deal 7 damage, but each heart is 2 hitpoints

+when behind wall hide all walls bellow you

+precise health indicator

+dungeon deck necessary for creating dungeon, required cards theme card, difficulty card? monster boss card?

 how much hp do players really need? something like 10*2 hearts? i can make some passive skill cards, like for increasing health, or for health regen even? light/heavy attacks?